shifat627/Tunnel-Over-Websocket/README.md

 > run the Agent.py on the target PC.
 It will connect back to the web server

+> send a get request to <webserver_url.com>/Ls , to list connected agent and their UID

 > run the Ws_SocksV5_Server.py on the local pc.
 It will connect to web server and start a socks5 proxy server on the PC.